ianyu93/classification-pipeline/README.md

 In the previous project, a Cloud Run service was deployed to allow users to make requests and run pipelines without having to use the Google Cloud SDK.
 This would allow development of self-serve GUI for users to run pipelines.
 For example, for stakeholders to test predict models on their custom data.

 `src/run.py` is designed to accept JSON string precisely for this purpose, where the Cloud Run service would take JSON payload from request and resend the payload to `src/run.py` on the service.

+Although the Cloud Run service is not deployed, the implementation is available under `src/api`.